Cover image : atole street vendor

 Doña Teresa Cipriano, of Copoya, comments that first the corn is boiled in hot water (in which cal has been added) to peel the grain, once the nixtamalized corn is obtained it is ground, half of the dough is roughly ground and the other half is fine.

 In Huasteca atole agrio is known as xocojatole.
 It is a thick corn stew that is served in deep plates.
 It evokes a pozole with beans stewed with epazote and cilantro, it can contain pieces of chayotes and be seasoned with ground chile, salt and hot sauce.
-This is an example of the type of atoles that are more than a drink, since in this case it can be considered stew or main course.
+This is an example of the type of atoles that are more than a drink, since in this case it can be considered a stew (guisado) or main course.

 Some of the more unusual ingredients mentioned

 Huitlacoche is the end result of a plant disease that grows on ears of corn around the kernels in puffy, grey clouds.
-Known as corn smut (1) in el otro lado this fungus is called huitlacoche (or cuitlacoche) in México and is the equivalent of the Mexican truffle.
+Known as corn smut (1) in el otro lado, this fungus is called huitlacoche (or cuitlacoche) in México and is the equivalent of the Mexican truffle.
 Corn smut is a plant disease caused by the pathogenic fungus Ustilago maydis that causes smut on maize and teosinte.

 Ayocote (Phaseolus coccineus leiosepalus), also known as ayeócotl in the native náhuatl language, is a climbing legume, with pre-Hispanic origins.
 Ayocotes are one of the crops used in the Milpa agricultural system, whereby corn, squash and beans are grown in the same field at the same time.
 Its function is to increase levels of nitrogen in the ground, so as to compensate for the amounts consumed by squash and corn.
 Just as with squash seeds, Ayocote seeds belong to the group of the oldest domesticated plants of Mesoamerica.
 According to some researchers, Ayocote beans were domesticated in the Tehucán Valley between 4000 BC and 2000 BC.